ninetyfivejae/SwiftStudy/Week2.md

     Tells the delegate when the app has finished launching.
     Don’t use.
 Instead, use application(_:didFinishLaunchingWithOptions:)
     ```

+    - willFinishLaunchingWithOptions: This method is your app’s first chance to execute code at launch time
+    - didFinishLaunchingWithOptions: This method allows you to perform any final initialization before your app is displayed to the user

   - applicationWillResignActive: - 앱이 active 에서 inactive로 이동될 때 실행